molloy-lab/Star-CDP/example/README.md

 * 0.615385 = 8 / 13
 * 0.666667 = 10 / 15
 * 0.333333 = 5 / 15

-Importantly, this comparison assumes the input trees are rooted properly.
+Importantly, this comparison assumes the input trees are rooted properly when identify branches with mutations.
 We also included `-ex` flags, it will save the trees with mutationless branches contracted for later use.

-We can also compare Star-CDP-SCon to PAUP*-SCon, with the command:
+We can also compare Star-CDP-SCon to PAUP*-SCon, *after contracting mutationless branches*, with the command:
 ```
 python3 ../../tools/compare_two_rooted_trees_under_star.py \
     -t1 rerun_star_cdp_strict_consensus.tre-nofakeroot \